zvit/Google-Search-To-Web/README.md

 ## Why Use This Script?

 - **Save Time**: See more results at once without having to click through multiple pages
-- **Better Results**: Web results often provide more relevant information than the "All" category
+- **Better Results**: The dedicated "Web" tab often provides more focused and relevant information than the default mixed "All" results
 - **Flexibility**: Still allows you to use other search categories when needed
 - **No Configuration Needed**: Works automatically after installation